The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges: Mixed Methods Study

-\paragraph{Recruitment} We recruited 16 participants through a pre-screening survey distributed via email and various social media platforms, including LinkedIn, X (formerly Twitter), Discord, and Slack (\icircled{1} in~\Cref{fig:overview}).
-To meet our eligibility criteria, participants had to have prior experience using Ansible.
-Following this stage, participants selected their preferred interview modality: a text-based or video-based session conducted via Zoom.
-The availability of both formats was intended to address known challenges in recruiting software developers for research studies~\cite{baltes2016worse}, a challenge we also encountered in our study.
-A total of 118 out of 120 survey participants were eligible and, among these, 16 were available for an interview (an interview rate of 14\%).
-Most of the participants (11 out of 16) opted for a text interview.
-Several participants mentioned that they would only be able to participate in the interview if they could do it through text.
-As an incentive, the interviewed participants could enter a raffle for a \$100 gift card.

-The supplementary material contains full details on the demographics of participants.
-In summary, participants reported anywhere from 1 to more than 9 years of Ansible experience, with many currently using Ansible (12).
-Most identified as male (15), ranged in age from 18–34 (9), and held at least a bachelor's degree (13).
-Almost all had a job in CS and had a formal CS education (15).
+We recruited 20 participants through a pre-screening survey distributed via email and social media (e.g., LinkedIn, X, Discord, and Slack (\icircled{1} in~\Cref{fig:overview})).
+To meet our eligibility criteria, participants had to have prior experience with Ansible.
+Participants could select their preferred interview modality: text or video.
+The availability of both formats was intended to address known challenges in recruiting software developers for research studies~\cite{baltes2016worse}.
+Of 127 survey participants, 118 were eligible, and 20 were available for an interview (15.7\%).
+Most interviewees (12/20) chose text, with several saying they could only participate in that format.
+As an incentive, interviewees could enter a raffle for a \$100 gift card.
+Demographic details appear in the Supplemental Materials.
+Participants reported 1 to 9+ years of Ansible experience, most were active users (15), male (17), aged 18--34 (11), held at least a bachelor's degree (17), and had CS education and work experience (17).